-Ms. Hsu-Hulseberg concentrates her practice in estate planning, probate and trusts.
-She advises clients regarding estate, gift, and generation-skipping transfer tax issues, as well as non-tax issues, such as planning for retirement, providing for family members with special needs, and creating plans for varied family situations.
+Ms. Hsu-Hulseberg concentrates her practice in estate planning and probate and trust administration.
+She advises clients regarding estate, gift, and generation-skipping transfer tax issues, as well as non-tax issues, such as planning for retirement, providing for family members with special needs, and planning for varied family situations.
 She prepares wills and trusts of all levels of complexity and also handles estate and trust administration.
-She enjoys developing relationships with clients that enable her to understand their concerns and provide legal counsel and planning documents that are tailored to their unique circumstances.
+She enjoys developing relationships with clients that enable her to understand their families and their concerns; and she provides legal counsel and planning documents that are tailored to clients' unique circumstances.

-Prior to joining Clingen, Callow & McLean, Ms. Hsu-Hulseberg clerked with the Minnesota Supreme Court before joining Gray Plant Mooty in Minneapolis, Minnesota, where she practiced in the areas of employee benefits and tax law.
+Prior to joining Clingen, Callow & McLean, Ms. Hsu-Hulseberg clerked with the Minnesota Supreme Court before joining a large lawfirm in Minneapolis, Minnesota, where she practiced in the areas of employee benefits and tax law.
 Ms. Hsu-Hulseberg is admitted to the bar in Illinois, Minnesota and Massachusetts.